The ZTF Source Classification Project: III. A Catalog of Variable Sources: Feature Generation

-Prior to computing features, we removed sources whose light curves may be influenced by nearby bright stars by querying Gaia EDR3 \citep{gaia2020_edr3}.
-We searched within a 300-arcsecond radius around each ZTF source, corresponding to the maximum separation that produces a light curve artifact for sources with Tycho $B$ magnitudes of $B < 13$.
+Prior to computing features, we removed sources whose light curves may be influenced by nearby bright stars by querying Gaia EDR3 \citep{gaia2016, gaia2020_edr3}.
+We searched within a 300'' radius around each ZTF source, corresponding to the maximum separation that produces a light-curve artifact for sources with Tycho $B$ magnitudes of $B < 13$.
 Applying an empirical formula, we flagged ZTF sources for exclusion if we found neighboring stars bright enough to influence the source's light curve.
-We then queried light curve data for the remaining sources.
+We then queried light-curve data for the remaining sources.